catana-research/catana-research.github.io/_posts/2020-04-30-optimisation.md

 the overall performance of the code.

 The first step before any optimisation should therefore be a top down analysis of the current performance of the code.
-This enables optimisations to be targeted at the components that have the greatest impact and determine which optimisations are applicable.
+This ensures optimisations target components that have the greatest impact and helps determine which types of optimisations are applicable.

 Care should be taken to measure the performance of a representative sample of the code.
-A component that runs slower but fewer times can have a smaller impacter than a faster component that is run multiple times.
+A component that runs slower but fewer times can have a smaller impact than a faster component that is run multiple times.

-The type of performance issue should also be noted.
-If the calculation is IO bound then improving reducing the data transfer or improving data transfer rates is most effective.
+The type of performance issue should also be considered.
+If the calculation is IO-bound then improving reducing the data transfer or improving data transfer rates is most effective.
 If a calculation is CPU bound then improving the processing efficiency is more effective.
 If optimisations are wrongly targeted the improvement in performance will be smaller or negligible.

-Timing performed with profiler or timing loops.
+Timing can be performed with a profiler, such as `cprofile`, by timing blocks of code or from an analysis of system logs.

 When you have